cimug-org/CIMTool/README.md

   Note that these instructions are purely for those interested in participating in the development of **CIMTool**.
 They do not describe standard use of the tool for creating profiles.

-  Before opening your first pull request, please read the [contributing guidelines](CONTRIBUTING.md).
-They describe the branching model, commit conventions, and how contributions are reviewed.
-See also the [Code of Conduct](CODE_OF_CONDUCT.md) and [project governance](GOVERNANCE.md).

 ## Product Roadmap

   The CIMTool public roadmap is maintained on GitHub Projects.
 View the current release plan and backlog at [CIMTool Roadmap](https://github.com/orgs/cimug-org/projects/17).

 ## Latest Release